 CAHSI Partnership Efforts

 CAHSI’s success is built upon collaborations with stakeholders whose agenda aligns with ours and who adopt an asset-based mindset in their efforts.
-We highlight some of programs in which we partner and align our efforts.
+We highlight some programs in which we partner and align our efforts.

-• CAHSI-Google Problem-Solving Course: The problem-solving courses were created from a collaboration between CAHSI faculty and Google software engineers.
+• Problem-Solving Courses: The problem-solving courses were created from a collaboration between CAHSI faculty and Google software engineers.
 There are three problem solving (PS) courses: PS 1 – Introduction to Problem Solving; PS2 – Computational Problem Solving; and PS 3-Algorithmic Problem Solving.
 The courses create learning opportunities across academic-year levels, build student communities, and provide mentorship opportunities, supporting retention in Computer Science.
 The courses incorporate problem-based learning and cognitive apprenticeship, including faculty coaching and student self-reflection, that contribute to students’ growth as problem solvers.

 Reboot Representation supports the Allyship program, CAHSI Student Scholars, and Student Advocates programs.
-Google also contributes funding to the Student Scholars and Student Advocates programs.

 In collaboration with Great Minds in STEM (GMiS) and numerous industry partners, CAHSI collaborates with industry representatives to present cybersecurity, artificial intelligence, and data analytics workshops at the GMiS conference and CAHSI Summit.